-- This is a premium sale only.
+- 1) This is a premium sale only.
 No livestock will be sold.
 No base bids will be provided by the 4-H Fair Association.
-Exhibitors are responsible for animal removal after the sale. - 2) Only bonafide 4-H members who have attended five (5) regularly scheduled 4-H club meetings from October 1 of the previous year until June 30 of the present year and completed a 4-H Enrollment Form before January 31st (May 1st for new members) are eligible to participate in the livestock premium Sale.
-Only first year members and high school graduates who are attending college full time are exempt from the five meetings rule. - 3) Any market animal in the Swine, Beef, Sheep, and Meat Goat division receiving a BLUE, RED, or WHITE and meeting all other sale requirements is eligible for sale.
-Judge placing of the selected sale animal will determine the exhibitor's sale order. - 4) Each 4-H member may sell only once.
+Exhibitors are responsible for animal removal after the sale. - Only bonafide 4-H members who have attended five (5) regularly scheduled 4-H club meetings from October 1 of the previous year until June 30 of the present year and completed a 4-H Online profile before January 31st (May 1st for new members) are eligible to participate in the livestock premium sale.
+Only first year members and high school graduates who are attending college full time are exempt from the five meetings rule, the enrollment deadlines apply to everyone.